 “(5) For the purposes of this subsection, the term “community school programming” means programming, curricula, and interventions at a public school or public charter school that integrate coordinated services, supports, and activities offered at and in partnership with the school, during or outside the regular school day, that is informed by a school-community needs and assets assessment, developed and sustained through collaborative leadership structures, and designed to improve academic achievement, student attendance, student health, family engagement, and the skills, capacity, and well-being of the surrounding community’s residents.”.

 Sec.
 4083.
-Section 4082(b) shall apply as of the effective date of the Fiscal Year 2027 Budget Support Emergency Act of 2026, passed on emergency basis on DATE (Enrolled version of Bill 26-XXX).
+Section 4082(b) shall apply as of the effective date of the Fiscal Year 2027 Budget Support Emergency Act of 2026, passed on emergency basis on July 7, 2026 (Enrolled version of Bill 26-XXX).

 SUBTITLE J. DCPS EDUCATOR EVALUATION AND PERFORMANCE WORKING GROUP